Zerzer0/Zerzer0/Readme.md

 - 💙 I'm interested in Astroinformatics, the use of Machine Learning in Astronomy and Physics, Image Processing and Artificial Intelligence.
 - 📚 I'm a Master's student in Data Sciences from the University of Chile.
-- 👾 I really enjoy play videogames and table tennis.
+- 👾 I really enjoy playing video games and table tennis.
 - 📸 I also like astro-photography and streaming!

 <br>